2019-06-15

 Pesticides are substances used in agriculture to combat pests and diseases.
 Many people worry about whether these pesticides contaminate food and ultimately have health effects for consumers.
 Let’s take a look at the facts...
 Read More

-Our Earth is neither perfectly round nor oval – it is a geoid, which means it is an imperfect sphere with irregularities and depressions.
+Our Earth is neither perfectly round nor oval.
+It is a geoid, meaning an imperfect sphere with bumps and dents.
 At the poles, it is slightly flattened, while it bulges at the equator.
-This is precisely why most map projections are inaccurate...
+This is why most map projections are inaccurate...
 Read More

 2018-08-05

-Muscle cramps—sudden, painful, and often out of nowhere.
+Muscle cramps are sudden, painful, and often seem to come out of nowhere.
 Anyone who has experienced them knows how uncomfortable they can be.
 Many attribute cramps to magnesium deficiency, but that’s only part of the truth.
 Let’s take a look at what else could be causing them...
 Read More

 2018-07-07

-How do you best lose weight?
-Clearly, through a calorie deficit—eat less than you burn.
+How do you best lose fat?
+Clearly, through a calorie deficit (Eat less than you burn).
 It’s that simple, and yet for many, it’s so hard to implement.
-Plus, you want to lose fat, not muscle.
-So, it’s not quite that easy.
 Until now, I’ve covered the topic of weight loss in my Nutrition Basics article, but I think it makes sense to go into a bit more detail here, just like I did with bulking.
 Therefore, I’ve created a new Fat Loss article...
 Read More

 Starting today, the GDPR comes into effect.
 What this means, what changes, and why it's important will be briefly explained in this post...
 Read More